AverageStardust/bitmelo-editor-unofficial/README.md

 ---

-## Limitations
+## Any limitations?
 	Bitmelo code tab is removed: You are in VS code for a reason

 	Bitmelo publish tab is removed: I don't want to deal with accounts, you can still export when you are done

+	This may be a buggy mess I wrote in 3 days: Good thing there are automatic backups

-	Live share on art/sound/tilemaps: Only the person can edit art/sound/tilemaps at a time, everyone else must lock or close their editor
+	Live share on art/sound/tilemaps: Only the person can edit art/sound/tilemaps at a time

-	This may be a buggy mess I wrote in 3 days: Backup your "bitmeloExport.json" file often!

 ---

 ## Release Notes

+## 1.4.0
+- Added auto backup system
+- Fixed bugs

 ## 1.3.0
-- Added systems to allow only one unlocked editor at a time
+- Added system to allow only one unlocked editor at a time
-- Fixed bubs
+- Fixed bugs

 ## 1.2.0